 Develop a plan for how OSG and DigiCert will interact, in terms of technical issues (REST API changes), user support issue resolution, security incidents/alerts and business processes (e.g. change management, reporting and planning).

-Completed: https://twiki.grid.iu.edu/twiki/pub/Operations/DigiCertPlanningDevAndImplementation/OSG-DigiCert-Interactions-3.docx
+Underway, not completed: Clarification in how OSG will internally handle requests from DigiCert has been called for and will be addressed in the Development Phase.
+Current draft of the document is at: https://twiki.grid.iu.edu/twiki/pub/Operations/DigiCertPlanningDevAndImplementation/OSG-DigiCert-Interactions-3.docx

 Develop a plan for handling the change in user’s distinguished names that results from a change in CA.